shuangchenfinance/automate-mouse/README.md

 and the first stock you want to download is at the top of the stock list.

 During running the code:
-1. check the program regularly because the screen can be disrupted by pop-up emails, news, etc.
+check the program regularly because the screen can be disrupted by pop-up emails, news, etc.
-2. this code is designed for stocks with an ESG score history longer than 5 years.
-For some stocks, the ESG score history is too short and the code may not capture it properly.
-The only consequence is that ESG scores for these stocks are not downloaded at all.
-Because it's difficult to evaluate the length of ESG score history ex-ante, I recommend adjusting the code and downloading again for these stocks ex-post.